jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 If you recruit via an agency, they will usually do the coordination for you.
 If not, it is up to you to ensure that participants remember the time and place to meet.
 The following are some relevant aspects to keep in mind:

 * _Being clear about time and date_: Even if it is a bit cumbersome I try to be very clear about time and date—particularly when doing research internationally.
-I use the day of the week, day, month and time in my mails or phone calls.
+I use the day of the week, day, month, and time in my mails or phone calls.
 If I research internationally, I also mention the time zone I talk about.
 In a mail, that might look like: _I could meet you on Monday, the 8th of November, 1pm (“Berlin time”/CET)_.
-Sending a calendar invite is also helpful as the calendar apps usually convert times and it makes it easy for participants to set a notification.
+Sending a calendar invite is also helpful as the calendar apps usually convert times, and it makes it easy for participants to set a notification.
 * _For remote meetings, be clear about the technology used_: Most video chat software runs also in any modern browser, so people do not need to install a special software.
 Let participants know how they can join the call.
 If you use a software you are not familiar with, give it a test run first.
 * _For real-life-meetings, find out if there are any special requirements_: Places have their own rules in many cases.
 I usually share what I expect with participants, so they can fill me in if the expectations would not match: “I will come to Big Street 6 and ring the bell for ‘Miller’” and maybe they tell you: “Oh, right, the bell has the name of my flatmate, Nguyen.
 So ring there.”